REEsilience Main Event on 24 March 2026 in Augsburg:

 Conference on enhancing supply chain resilience for rare earths

-Augsburg, 19 March 2026 –Rare earths are among the most important raw materials for the key technologies of the 21st century.
-Deposits are found primarily in China, the USA, Myanmar and the Congo.
-Political tensions therefore have a direct impact on supply.
-Achieving greater resilience in the supply chain is therefore the major challenge for Europe when it comes to these valuable raw materials.
+Rare earths are among the most important raw materials for the key technologies of the 21st century.
+Deposits are found primarily in China, the USA, Myanmar and Australia.
+As a result, political tensions have a direct impact on procurement.
+Greater resilience in the supply chain is therefore the major challenge for Europe when it comes to these valuable raw materials.

-This is to be achieved primarily through the recycling of existing permanent magnets, which are manufactured using rare earth elements.
-How this can be achieved is the central theme of the REEsilience Main Event on 24 March 2026 at the Hosokawa Alpine AG site at Peter-Doerfler Straße 13-25 in Augsburg.
-Places are limited, and attendance is free of charge.
+This is to be achieved primarily through the recycling of existing permanent magnets, which are manufactured using rare earths.
+How this can be achieved was one of the central themes at the REEsilience Main Event on 24 March 2026 at the Hosokawa Alpine site in Augsburg.

 Project is a part of the EU’s research and innovation programme

 The REEsilience project is funded by the European Union’s Horizon Europe research and innovation programme and coordinated by the Institute for Precious and Technology Metals at Pforzheim University.
-The aim is to establish a more resilient supply chain for rare-earth magnet materials in Europe and to develop alternatives to these critical raw materials.
-“As an active member of the rare earths network, our technological expertise plays a key role in the processing and utilisation of these valuable materials.
-It is therefore only natural that we are hosting the event in Augsburg”, says Michael Kuhnen, CEO of Hosokawa Alpine.
+The aim is to establish a more resilient supply chain for magnet materials containing rare earths in Europe and to create alternatives for these critical raw materials.
+“As an active part of the rare earths network, we make a decisive contribution to the processing and use of these valuable materials through our technological expertise.
+It was therefore only natural for us to host the event in Augsburg,” said Michael Kuhnen, CEO of Hosokawa Alpine.

 Manufacturing process determines the performance of the magnets

 Rare earths are used, for example, in the manufacture of magnets, which are employed in electric motors, amongst other applications.
-They therefore play a key role in electric mobility, aviation, wind turbines and medical technology.
-“The performance of the magnets depends largely on the quality of their raw materials.
-In particular, the optimal processing of rare earth elements is crucial, and we have developed the ideal process for this,” emphasises Kuhnen.
+They thus play a vital role in electromobility, aviation, wind turbines and medical technology.
+“The performance of the magnets depends crucially on the quality of their components.
+Above all, the optimal processing of rare earths is important here, for which we have developed the ideal process,” emphasises Kuhnen.

 A wealth of expert knowledge in Augsburg